sassoftware/sasoptpy/doc/guide/components.rst

 expressions to be used in optimization models.

 You need to import `sasoptpy.math` to your code to start using these functions.
-A list of available mathematical functions are listed at :ref:`math-functions`.
+Available mathematical functions are listed in :ref:`math-functions`.

 .. ipython:: python